crawlmacos/GUIrilla/README.md

   GUIrilla: A Scalable Framework for Automated Desktop UI Exploration
 </h1>

 This repository contains the codebase for the paper **"GUIrilla: A Scalable Framework for Automated Desktop UI Exploration"**.
-It implements a fully automated system for interacting with and analyzing macOS applications.
+It implements a fully automated system for interacting with macOS applications and organizes the data about UI changes upon interaction in a graph.
 ![Output](images/tree-screenshots.png)

 ---